| |

 Caring For A Fake Tan

-Once you have applied the fake tan, do not get your skin wet for a few hours.
-Uneven moisture will affect how the reaction happens and could make the tan streaky and patchy.
+Once you have applied the fake tan, avoid getting your skin wet for a few hours.
+Uneven moisture will affect how the reaction occurs and could result in a streaky and patchy tan.

 To keep the tan as even as possible, you should exfoliate very lightly a few days after the tan.
-The skin cells could build up and this could begin to come off in patches, which will cause an uneven tan.
+The skin cells could build up, and this could begin to flake off in patches, causing an uneven tan.

 Related Questions